 Parking location for out of hours at Kenneth Hahn

 Los Angeles California Landscape Location - Baldwin Hills

-This location requires you to park at the top of the hill, or hike up the many steps.
+This location requires you to park at the top of the hill (closes at sunset), or hike up the many steps.

 Los Angeles Landscape Photo Location - Ascot Hills

 This is the view from Ascot Hills.
 You have to hike up a dirt path to get to the top past the antenna towers.
 Then set up your tripod.
 If you want a night view, make sure you park OUTSIDE of the park.
 I made the mistake of parking inside, I had to run down, move my car and come back up to get this night shot.
 It was worth it.

 Bring a flashlight and a Tripod.